Pricing built for enterprise healthcare decisions

 Paid Evaluation or Synthetic Pilot

-Buyer requests scoped assessment or pilot and acknowledges no-PHI boundary.
+Buyer reviews the Pilot Deal Room, requests scoped assessment or pilot, and acknowledges no-PHI boundary.

-- Qualify buyer, define scope, metrics, governance gates, and decision criteria.
+- Qualify buyer, define scope, metrics, governance gates, decision criteria, and deal-room packet.

 - Sponsor, budget range, workflow owner, review team, and pilot success metrics exist.